 On Monday, Barack Obama, the US president, approved the formation of a White House-supervised unit to interrogate terrorism suspects.

 Bill Burton, the deputy White House spokesman, said the president had set up the High Value Interrogation Group, which will be housed at the FBI and answer to the National Security Council.

 It will adhere to interrogation guidelines based on the US army field manual, which forbids techniques such as waterboarding, Burton said, adding that the CIA will no longer handle the questioning of people suspected of planning or carrying out attacks.

 “The president’s view is that intelligence gathering is best left to the intelligence community,” he said.

 The developments on Monday could expose CIA employees and contractors to prosecution for their treatment of suspects.

 Obama has said that those who interrogated suspects based on legal guidelines written by the administration of his predecessor George Bush should not face legal action, but Burton acknowledged that Holder has the final say.

 “The president has said repeatedly, he thinks that we should be looking forward, not backward,” Burton said.

-“But ultimately the decisions on who’s investigated and who is prosecuted are up to the attorney-general.”
+“But, ultimately, the decisions on who is investigated and who is prosecuted are up to the attorney-general.”